Bryan FitzAlan, Lord FitzAlan

-Bryan FitzAlan, Baron FitzAlan Knt. (died 1 June 1306) was Lord of the Manor of Bedale in Richmondshire, Askham Bryan in the Ainsty, Bainton, Heworth &c., in Yorkshire, Bicker and Graby in Lincolnshire, a J.P. &c.
-He was appointed a Guardian of Scotland on 13 June 1291, and was brother-in-law to King John of Scotland.
+Bryan FitzAlan, Baron FitzAlan Knt. (died 1 June 1306) was Lord of the manor of Bedale in Richmondshire, Askham Bryan in the Ainsty, Bainton, Heworth &c., in Yorkshire, Bicker and Graby in Lincolnshire, a J.P. &c.
+He was appointed a Guardian of Scotland on 13 June 1291, and, by his second wife, was brother-in-law to King John Balliol of Scotland.

 Family

 He was the son of Sir Alan FitzBryan, Knt., Lord of the Manor of Bedale, &c., (who was slain shortly before 17 May 1276 by Payn de Keu of Brandesburton in self-defence) and his spouse, Agnes, (who was still alive in July 1267) said to be a daughter of Sir Randolph FitzHenry of Ravensworth in Richmondshire.
 The FitzAlan family claim direct descent from Conan II, Duke of Brittany and Earl of Richmond.

-In 1275–6 Gilbert de Stapleton arraigned an assize of novel disseisin against him and others touching a tenement in Thorntoncolling', Yorkshire.
-In 1280–1 Peter de Mauley arraigned an assize of darrein presentment against him touching the church of Bampton, Yorkshire.
-In 1280–1 Peter de Mauley arraigned an assize of darrein presentment against him touching the church of Beyntoz.
+In 1275–6, Gilbert de Stapleton arraigned an assize of novel disseisin against him and others touching a tenement in Thorntoncolling', Yorkshire.
+In 1280–1, Peter de Mauley arraigned an assize of darrein presentment against him touching the church of Bampton, Yorkshire.
+In 1280–1, Peter de Mauley arraigned an assize of darrein presentment against him touching the church of Beyntoz.

 On the Wednesday before St. Martin, 1290, he founded by charter, at Bedale, a chantry which he appropriated to Jervaulx Abbey to pray for the souls of the late Countess of Richmond, of Alan his father and Agnes his mother, Muriel his (first) wife, and Thomas, Robert, and Theobald, his sons, &c.

 On 20 September 1291, he had a licence to crenellate his house at Killerby, near Catterick, in the wapentake of East Hang, according to Genuki.

 Scotland

 Sir Bryan was on the King's service in Wales in 1277 and 1287.
 On 1 May 1285, being about to go beyond the seas on pilgrimage, he had Letters of Protection from the Crown for two years.
-He was Constable of both Roxburgh Castle and Jedburgh Castle from 4 August 1291 to 18 November 1292, and those of Dundee and Forfar from 1290 until the same day.
+He was Constable of both Roxburgh Castle and Jedburgh Castle from 4 August 1291 to 18 November 1292 and those of Dundee and Forfar from 1290 until the same day.
 He was present at the assemblies held at Berwick-upon-Tweed in October and November 1292 during the discussions surrounding the Great Cause.
-As a Guardian of Scotland he was one of those commanded on 18 November 1292 to give sasine of the Kingdom of Scotland to John de Balliol.
+As a Guardian of Scotland, he was one of those commanded on 18 November 1292 to give sasine of the Kingdom of Scotland to John de Balliol.

-On 12 July 1297 he was appointed Captain for the defence of Northumberland and, on 18 October following, a Keeper of the Scottish Marches in that county.
+On 12 July 1297, he was appointed Captain for the defence of Northumberland and, on 18 October following, a Keeper of the Scottish Marches in that county.
 He was constituted Keeper of Scotland, at a salary of 2,000 marks a year, on 18 August 1297.
-He served at the Battle of Falkirk on 22 July 1298, and was at the siege of Caerlaverock Castle in July 1300.
+He served at the Battle of Falkirk on 22 July 1298 and was at the siege of Caerlaverock Castle in July 1300.